thorGabe123/MLOps/reports/README.md

 >
 > Answer:

 In our testing framework, we have designed and implemented four key tests to ensure the robust functionality of our system.
-The first test  testing that data can be loaded successful.Subsequently, we verify the proper initialization of the model.
+The first test  testing that data can be loaded successfully.
+Subsequently, we verify the proper initialization of the model.
 The third test focuses on assessing the model's performance during testing, while the fourth examines its predictive capabilities.

 ### Question 8